DE-RSE/2023_paper-RSE-groups/README.md

 ## Contents

 * The paper draft itself is located in `paper.tex`.
+[Automated builds](https://github.com/DE-RSE/2023_paper-RSE-groups/actions) are used to create a [viewable/downloadable version](https://de-rse.org/2023_paper-RSE-groups/paper.pdf) from the latest sources.
 * The `group_composition_plot` directory contains everything related to the conducted RSE department survey

 ## Contributions